chandrasekarnarayana/foodspec/docs/04-user-guide/protocols_and_yaml.md

 3. Choose **step order** (often preprocess → harmonize → qc_checks → analysis → output).
 4. Set **validation strategy** (batch-aware, nested) and minimal panel/clustering options as needed.
 5. Save as YAML/JSON; include `min_foodspec_version` to prevent incompatibilities.
-6. Test via CLI/GUI; check validation and outputs.
+6. Test via CLI; check validation and outputs.

 ## How protocols are discovered
 - **CLI:** pass `--protocol path/to/protocol.yaml` or a known name if installed via plugin.
-- **GUI:** protocol selector lists built-in and plugin protocols; names/versions appear in the dropdown.
 - **Plugins:** can register protocols via entry points; see [registry_and_plugins.md](registry_and_plugins.md) and [writing_plugins.md](../06-developer-guide/writing_plugins.md).

 For more on validation and harmonization options, see [validation_strategies.md](../05-advanced-topics/validation_strategies.md) and [hsi_and_harmonization.md](../05-advanced-topics/hsi_and_harmonization.md).